Resident & Fellow Appointments Policy

 Screening

-The following steps are recommended as part of the program director’s routine when selecting residency/fellowship candidates:
+The following steps should be taken by the program director when selecting residency/fellowship candidates:

 • Scrutinize the CV for gaps in training, short training stints, or serial experiences without program completion.
 Ask the candidate for explanations and verify the information by contacting prior programs directly.

-• Investigate whether international medical graduates have satisfied the NYS Department of Education (NYS DOE) 12-week rule.
+• For residency candidates, investigate whether international medical graduates have satisfied the NYS Department of Education (NYS DOE) 12-week rule.
 If more than 12 weeks of medical school curriculum have been spent outside of the country in which the medical school is located, the school must appear on the list of approved schools issued by the NYS DOE.

 • Search by name for physicians who may have had prior professional difficulties on the NYS Office of Professional Medical Conduct website.